Haguermeister/pro-portfolio/README.md

 <br/>
 WHEN I click on the link to the section about their work
 <br/>
-THEN the UI scrolls to a section with titled images of the developer's applications
+THEN the UI scrolls to a section with titled images of the developer's applications XXX
 <br/>
 WHEN I am presented with the developer's first application
 <br/>
-THEN that application's image should be larger in size than the others
+THEN that application's image should be larger in size than the others XXX
 <br/>
 WHEN I click on the images of the applications
 <br/>
-THEN I am taken to that deployed application
+THEN I am taken to that deployed application XXX
 <br/>
 WHEN I resize the page or view the site on various screens and devices
 <br/>